Manuel Goded

-Manuel Goded Llopis (15 October 1882 – 12 August 1936) was a Spanish Army general who was one of the key figures in the July 1936 revolt against the democratically elected Second Spanish Republic.
+Manuel Goded Llopis (15 October 1882 – 12 August 1936) was a Spanish Army general who was one of the key figures in the July 1936 revolt against the democratic government of Manuel Azaña.
 Having unsuccessfully led an attempted insurrection in Barcelona, he was captured and executed by the Republican government.
-Previously, Goded had distinguished himself in the Battle of Alhucemas of the Rif War.
+Previously, Goded had distinguished himself in the Battle of Alhucemas during the Rif War.

 Early life

 He was born in the city of San Juan, the capital of Puerto Rico, then a Spanish colony.
 There, he received his primary and secondary education.
 His family moved to Spain after Puerto Rico became a possession of the United States by the Treaty of Paris of 1898, which ended the Spanish–American War.
-In Spain, he enrolled and was accepted in the Academy of Infantry, a military institution.
+In Spain, he enrolled and was accepted in the Academy of Infantry.

 Rif War

 Goded graduated from the academy and was assigned to various posts.
 In 1907, when 25 years old, he held the rank of captain.
 In 1919, a rebellion against Spanish colonial rule took place in Spanish Morocco, a Spanish protectorate.
 The rebel leader in what is also known as the Rif War was Abd-el-Krim.
 The Riffians, as the rebels became known, annihilated the army of Spanish General Manuel Fernández Silvestre at the Battle of Annual in 1921 and were poised to attack the Spanish enclave of Melilla.
-Generals Jose Millan Astray and Francisco Franco, who founded the Spanish Foreign Legion, fought against the Riifians on land.
+Generals Jose Millan Astray and Francisco Franco, who founded the Spanish Foreign Legion, fought against the Riffians on land.

 In 1925, Goded led an amphibious landing at Alhucemas Bay (now Al Hoceima Bay) in what is known as the Battle of Alhucemas.
 It was considered as the beginning of the end of the Rif Rebellion.
 By 1927, the rebellion had ended, and Spain recaptured her lost territory.
 Goded was promoted to brigadier general and soon was named chief of staff of the Spanish Army of Africa.

 Dictatorship and Second Republic

 Goded at first supported the right-wing dictatorship of Miguel Primo de Rivera, which was established in 1923 with the consent of King Alfonso XIII.
 However, Goded's eventual criticism of the government led to his removal from the post.

+He collaborated in the 1932 coup d'état attempt, after which he was forced to distance from the Armed Forces, but was called to return in 1934 to lead the repression of the Asturias revolt.

 In May 1936, Manuel Azaña became the second and last president of the Second Spanish Republic.
 Goded was named Chief of Staff of the Central Army but was again relieved of his position after a conflict with the government.
-When right-wing officers suspected of plotting against the government were reassigned, he was exiled to a remote post on the Balearic Islands.
+When right-wing officers suspected of plotting against the government were reassigned, he was exiled to a remote and inconsequential post on the Balearic Islands.